 Professor Chris Semsarian is a cardiologist with a specific clinical and research focus in inherited (genetic) heart disease.
 He trained at the University of Sydney, Royal Prince Alfred Hospital, and Harvard Medical School.
 A focus area of his research is in the investigation and prevention of sudden cardiac death in the young, particularly amongst children and young adults.

-Professor Semsarian established the Agnes Ginges Centre for Molecular Cardiology in 2001, a research program which is at the interface of basic science, clinical research and public health, with the ultimate goal to prevent the complications of genetic heart diseases in our community.
-He has published over 280 peer-reviewed scientific publications, in the highest-ranking cardiovascular and general medical journals.
+Chris Semsarian established the Agnes Ginges Centre for Molecular Cardiology in 2001, a research program which is at the interface of basic science, clinical research and public health, with the ultimate goal to prevent the complications of genetic heart diseases in our community.
+He has published over 300 peer-reviewed scientific publications, in the highest-ranking cardiovascular and general medical journals.
 He has also been the primary supervisor of over 30 PhD, honours, and medical honours students since 2003, and is an active member of the mentoring program at the University of Sydney, particularly in supporting gender equity.